infor-design/enterprise/components/slider/slider-api.md

 ### close

-Progamatically Close the About Dialog.
+Progamatically close the About dialog.

 ### destroy

 Teardown and remove any added markup and events.

-## beforeclose
+## close

-Fires before the dialog is closing.
-You can return false syncronously to delay closing.
+Fires as the dialog is closing

 **Properties**